sudomesh/disaster-radio-simulator/README.md

 This simulator comes in two parts; a locally-run "firmware simulator" that provides console debugging output and a browser-based "visual simulator" that provides a visual representation of the firmware simulation output.

 # Firmware simulator
-First install dependencies for compiling the C process that is used by the simulator,
+First install dependencies for compiling the C process that is used by the simulator and ,

 ```
 sudo apt update
 sudo apt install libssl-dev # this is the only one i needed
 ```

-Next, compile the firmware,
+Next, get the latest LoRaLayer2 library by running `fetch_deps.sh` and compile the firmware,

 ```
 cd routers
+./fetch_deps.sh
 make firmware
 ```